 Permits

-The Enchantment Lakes are among the most well-traveled sites in the Northwest, and for good reason.
+The Enchantment Lakes are no secret.
+They are among the most well-traveled sites in the Northwest, and for good reason.
 Because of their popularity, there is a strict permit process in place to limit impact and keep the area pristine for many years to come.

-Overnight permits for the May 15th through October 31st timeframe are awarded in a permit lottery, which takes place during February & March every year.
-A three or four night stay is generally considered a good amount of time to see the entire area.
+Overnight permits for the May 15th through October 31st timeframe are awarded in a permit lottery.
+From February 15 to March 1, you can apply for a group of up to 8 people.
+A three or four-night stay is generally considered a good amount of time to see the entire area.

 When you apply for a permit you’ll put in your top three choices of 5 different camping zones.
 The Core Enchantments Zone permit is the best because it will allow you to camp in any of the permit zones.